 vidual misery and general depression.
-Multitudes of all classes awoke from their dream of wealth to the realities of want, and the government reeled under the shock which attended the downfall of its splendid projects for re-establishing the public credit.
-The "Sieur Law," comptroller-general of the finances and inspector-general of the Royal Bank, and all its associate societies, disappeared from France, and died in obscurity, without having acquired any thing very considerable for himself, although he had it once in his power (so far as human judgment can decide) to have become the richest subject in Christendom.-(Anderson's Origin of Commerce, years 1716 to 1720.
+Multitudes of all classes awoke from their dream of wealth to the realities of want, and the government reeled under the shock which attended the downfall of its splendid projects for re-establishing the public credit. spiendid projects for re-establishing the public creat.
+The "Sieur Law," comptroller-general of the finances and inspector-general of the Royal Bank, and all its associate societies, disappeared from France, and died in obscurity, without having acquired any thing very considerable for himself, although he had it once in his power (so far as human judgment can it once in his power (so far as human judgment can decide) to have become the richest subject in Christendom.-'(Anderson's Origin of Commerce, years 1716 to 1720.
 Macpherson's European Commerce with India, pp. 264 to 276.
 Justamond's translation of the Abbé Raynal's European Settlements in the East and West Indies, vol. ii., pp. 61 to 68.)

 Macpherson's Commerce, p.
-269. It is a trite remark, but singularly apposite to the present case, that governments are never so ready to concede unlimited privileges as when their own authority stands on a tottering and precarious footing.
-In examining into all questions regarding the grant of exclusive privileges, and their bearing in a national point of view, it is always important to understand clearly the condition of the acting prince or government at the time of making such concessions.
+269. It is a trite remark, but singularly apposite to the present case, that governments are never so ready to covered as a proper so ready that governments are never so ready to concede unlimited privileges as when their own authority stands on a tottering and precarious footing.
+In examining into all questions regarding the grant of exclusive privileges, and their bearing in a national point of view, it is always important to understand clearly the

 1739 the French took forcible possession of Karical, on the Coromandel coast, which was confirmed to them by a grant from the rajah of Tanjore.
 Meanwhile, war was being carried on between Dost Ali, the governor or nabob of Arcot, and the Mahrattas under Ragojee Bhonslay, which terminated in the defeat of the former.
 His family, and several of his subjects, took refuge in Pondicherry, whither Ragojee pursued them, and threatened to besiege the place, unless they were surrendered.
 This Dumas positively refused; and at length, after plundering far and near, the Mahrattas accepted a small subsidy, and retired from the field in April, 1741.
 Sufder Ali, the son of the deceased nabob, is alleged to have made a princely return for the protection bestowed upon his relatives, by ceding to Dumas personally three districts, in value amounting to nearly £100,000 sterling per annum.
-The emperor Mohammed is stated, by the same authority, to have confirmed this grant, and further to have sent Dumas a dress of honour, bestowed on him the title of nabob (a dignity never before conferred on a European), and made him a Munsubdar of 4,500that is, a commander entitled to the rank and salary associated with the control of that (often almost nominal) number of cavalry.
-These distinctions were, it is added, transferred to his successor, the afterwards famous Dupleix.\
+The emperor Mohammed is stated, by the same authority, to have confirmed this grant, and further to have sent Dumas a dress of honour, bestowed on him the title of nabob (a dignity never before conferred on a European), and made him a Munsubdar of 4.500that is, a commander entitled to the rank and salary associated with the control of that (often almost nominal) number of cavalry.
+These distinctions were, it is added, transferred to his successor, the afterwards famous Dupleix.